Centennial Parklands and Callan Park regulation update

 Greater Sydney Parklands is updating the park regulation for Centennial Parklands (including Moore Park and Queens Park) and Callan Park to bring it in line with best practice park management.

-We invite you to share your thoughts on the proposed park regulation updates for Centennial Parklands (including Moore Park and Queens Park) and Callan Park, to bring it in line with best practice park management and guide safe and equitable use of these iconic urban parks.
+We recently invited you to share your thoughts on the proposed park regulation updates for Centennial Parklands (including Moore Park and Queens Park) and Callan Park, to bring it in line with best practice park management and guidance on safe and equitable use of these iconic urban parks.

 The Centennial Park and Moore Park Trust Regulation 2014 currently applies to both parks and will be replaced with the updated regulation on 1 September 2024.